The Tinkerer's Shed

 thoughts of all they might one day

-mean.
+on the door.
 What’s thicker than dust here

-is a sturdy faith in tilted things
+is a sturdy faith in hobbled things

 and the unshakeable duty of being

-is a clear and terminal task.
+you get: One clear and terminal task.

 Comments